AdobeDocs/campaign-classic.en/help/installation/using/prerequisites-of-campaign-installation-in-linux.md

 aptitude install fonts-ipafont
 ```

-In Red Hat, for RHEL, add the following command:
+For RHEL, add the following command:

    ```
    dnf install epel-release # if required